hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

+Here's a randomly chosen example of the scrubland from an Australian textbook; the topic is calculus, one of the jewels of human thought.
 We're finding... rates of change of ... some functions, I guess.
 Why am I doing this again?
 I mean, what is inverse sine on a Saturday?
-I may as well be looking at a barcode.
+I may as well be looking at a barcode, or .
-That's how indistinguishable and repetitive these questions are.

 They fill me, and I hope you, with existential horror.
 This is what I mean by the scrubland.
 There are no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.
-In a way, it's perversely impressive how these textbooks take a milestone of Western thought and "shrubbify" it.

 #### Roads to nowhere